Michael Venus: 2018: Wimbledon doubles finalist and mixed-doubles semifinalist

-2019: Australian Open quarterfinal, Top 10, Wimbledon semifinal, ATP Finals runner-up
+2019: Australian Open quarterfinal, top 10, Wimbledon semifinal, ATP Finals runner-up

 Venus and Klaasen started the year in Auckland at the ASB Classic, where they had revenge for their loss in Miami to the Bryan brothers by beating them comfortably in the semifinal, before once again finding Ben McLachlan and Jan-Lennard Struff too strong in a final, being beaten 6–3, 6–4.

 Seeded sixth, Venus and Klaasen lost the first set in their first round match at the Australian Open, but took the next two to beat Bradley Klahn and Mikhail Kukushkin.
 They then had straight sets wins over Marcus Daniell and Wesley Koolhof in the second round, and Marcelo Demoliner and Frederik Nielsen in the third, before surprisingly being beaten in the quarterfinals by Leonardo Mayer and João Sousa, 6–4, 7–6(6).
 Venus had another new partner in the mixed doubles, rising American star Danielle Collins, but they were beaten in the first round by Chan Hao-ching and Jean-Julien Rojer.

 After consecutive first-round losses in Rotterdam, Marseille and Dubai, Venus and Klaasen turned the corner at the first ATP Masters 1000 event of the year, in Indian Wells.
 Seeded seventh, they gained revenge over McLachlan and Struff when beating them in the second round, before losing in a match tie-break in the quarter-finals to third seeds Oliver Marach and Mate Pavić.
 They had saved two match points in the second set at 4–5, 30–40, but were eventually beaten 6–4, 6–7(5), 10–5.

-Another first round loss followed when they went to Miami, this time to Matwe Middelkoop and Diego Schwartzman, before disaster struck when Venus took in an extra tournament for clay court practice before the next Masters 1000 tournament in Monte Carlo.
+Another first round loss followed when they went to Miami, this time to Matwé Middelkoop and Diego Schwartzman, before disaster struck when Venus took in an extra tournament for clay court practice before the next Masters 1000 tournament in Monte Carlo.
 He teamed up with Tim Pütz in Marrakech, but they had to retire from their first round match when Venus rolled his left ankle.
 What was initially thought to be a sprain at worst turned out to involve enough damage to the ankle ligaments to put his whole European clay court campaign in jeopardy, but he recovered so well that he was fit enough to return for the Italian Open a month later.
-He and Klaasen went all the way to the final, where they were beaten by Juan Sebastian Cabal and Robert Farah.
+He and Klaasen went all the way to the final, where they were beaten by Juan Sebastián Cabal and Robert Farah.